Recalibrating Employee Experience in the Post-Covid World

 The post-Covid world will be synonymous with rapid digitization.
 We can already see the speed at which organizations are adopting the digital-first approach.
 After all, if there’s anything that the pandemic has taught us, it’s the need to have a foolproof contingency plan and digitization ought to be a driving factor of this.

 There is vast potential in digitization to add value to employee experience in the new normal.
 As more and more companies look at different models to balance remote and physical workforces, organizational processes will see a host of changes.
-For instance, many organisations will adopt digital hiring and onboarding processes and allow candidates to interview remotely.
+For instance, many organizations will adopt digital hiring and onboarding processes and allow candidates to interview remotely.
 Organizations will depend on tools and processes to digitally interact with remote teams.

 Upskilling Will Become an Ongoing Process